 Table 11 of the Mukilteo Inventory and Characterization lists shellfish and the habitat and shoreline zones they typically inhabit.
-The Washington Department of Fish and Wildlife (WDFW) Priority Habitats and Species (PHS) maps (WDFW 2003)2-and recent MRC research and Port of Everett Rail/Barge Facility studies indicate that intertidal clams occur within the area formerly known as the "Tank Farm" extending east into Everett.
+The WDFW Priority Habitats and Species (PHS) maps (WDFW 2003) and recent MRC research and Port of Everett Rail/Barge Facility studies indicate that intertidal clams occur within the Tank Farm extending east into Everett.
 Although the PHS maps do not indicate the presence of intertidal clams in the remaining portion of the Urban Waterfront and Aquatic Urban Conservancy Environment Designations, the lower intertidal beach substrate is sand and gravel that tend to support bivalve populations.
 Dungeness crabs occur along the entire Urban Waterfront Designation shoreline, but fewer along the rocky substrates of Lighthouse Park.